elsheikhmohamed/CIFAR-10-neural-networks/README.md

 # Deep Learning with PyTorch: CNN Implementation and Evaluation

-In this task, you will be implementing a Convolutional Neural Network (CNN) using PyTorch.
-You can choose to work with either the CIFAR-10 or Fashion-MNIST dataset.
-The task consists of the following steps:

 ## 1. Dataset Selection

 - Select either the CIFAR-10 or Fashion-MNIST dataset for your implementation.